wookjinahn/ubuntu-initial-setup/README.md

 # How to use

-Shell script for initial setting for Ubuntu 18.04.
+Shell script for initial setting for Ubuntu 20.04.
-There are essential + ros setup file & realsense setup file.
+There are **Essential + Raisim** setup file & realsense setup file.
 You have to reboot your system after run "essential_setup.sh"

 # YOU MUST CHECK Nvidia Graphic Driver VERSION !